PatrickHup/RadToF/README.md

 HOW TO:

-1. Download STM32cubeIDE and foler "Firmware"
+1. Download STM32cubeIDE and the "Firmware" folder

-2. open ".project" file with STM32cubeIDE
+2. open '.project' file with STM32cubeIDE

 3. Connect extension board with computer with ST-LINK